drand/drandomiser/README.md

 the drand round number you have committed to for providing randomness for the draw
 - **csv**
 the csv file containing the values you wish to draw from

+### TODO
+- [] waiting for a drand round to happen rather than assuming it has already passed
+- [] check value counts to ensure no modulo bias
+- [] a more complete CSV parser
+- [] a nice web UI to make it easy to use
+- [] webhook integration to enable triggering actions based on the output
+- [] create a tool for participants to see if their entry is in an upcoming draw